dyyfk/weiqi-fullstack/README.md

 - [ ] Users should have a rating system
 - [ ] User avatars are inconsistent on the dashboard page
 - [ ] The update users list event is not consistent for different users.
+- [ ] The room status is not being updated correctly

 ### ✅ solved issues:
 - [x] Google routes cannot redirect
 - [x] Users do not have a default avatar